Event Navigation

 As a guide, the minimum sealed bid offer should generally be upwards of £750.
 This really only just covers the artists time, fuel and timber over a three day period, so lower bids would be deemed inadequate for a piece of original timber art.
 At the 2023 Isle of Wight Spring Art & Garden Fair, Paul carved an amazing sculpture named “The Fox and the Owl” which fetched £1500 at the auction at the end of the event and made an incredible addition to a local garden in Baring Road in Cowes.
 In 2024 Paul carved a sculpture featuring two squabbling Red Squirrels which fetched a similar price and now sits in pride of place in the owners Seaview garden.

-The charity has placed a non-disclosed reserve minimum price on the seat.
+A non-disclosed reserve “minimum price” has been placed on the sculpture.
 The highest bid above the reserve price will be the winner.

 Just use the ticketing section below to simply change the ticket quantity to 1 (from 0) to allow you to fill out the required information and make a bid.

-Please note online bidding closes at 9pm on Sunday 17th August 2025.
+Please note online bidding closes at 3.30pm on Saturday 4th April 2026 at the end of the fair.
 Bids received after this time will be discounted, sorry.

-If you are the winner you will be contacted on Monday 18th August and asked to make payment prior to collection within 5 days.
+If you are the winner you will be contacted on that Saturday afternoon and will be requested to make payment prior to collection within 5 days.

 Payment will be made to Northwood House Charitable Trust Company Ltd by BACS, card or cash.